We use cookies to offer you a better experience and analyse site traffic.

 Public law, judicial review and human rights

-Important public law cases in which he has appeared include:
+Other notable public law cases include:

 Areas of Expertise